KushajveerSingh/google_map_companion/README.md

 https://user-images.githubusercontent.com/24699564/204116954-4e37a274-6639-4160-8086-3ca8d6ab2d8a.mp4

 ### Development and deployment instructions
 **Step 1**.
-Run `make run dev` to start the local development server at `localhost:3000`.
+Run `npm run dev` to start the local development server at `localhost:3000`.
 Now you can customize the application as per your needs.

 **Step 2**.
 After making the desired changes, you can push your project to GitHub and you are ready for deployment on [Vercel](https://vercel.com/)